The Internet of Things can be used in several different aspects of life, in both the public and private sectors.

 This device is created and developed for aiding individuals who are suffering from diabetes.

-2 Applications of IoT in Smart Home Applications
+2 Internet of Things Applications in Smart Home Applications

 One of the best examples I can think of here is Jarvis, i.e. the AI house automation system employed by Mark Zuckerberg.